 |ENGL 318E||Development of the English Language||3 Undergraduate Units|

-* This course is included in the program of study for students who have not completed it prior to enrolling.
-The course is offered through USD Professional and Continuing Education.
+*EDU X787H is included in the program of study for students who have not completed it prior to enrolling.
+The course offered through the Division of Professional and Continuing Education.
 Continuing Education courses are not eligible for financial aid.
 The cost for this course is typically several hundred dollars.

 Program of Study

 Multicultural and Philosophical Foundations of Education in a Global Society